STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 }
 ```

 [Caller (`NativeArray`)](projects/closure/lib/rhino/src/org/mozilla/javascript/NativeArray.java) and [Callee (`IdScriptableObject`)](projects/closure/lib/rhino/src/org/mozilla/javascript/IdScriptableObject.java) are in the same hierarchy tree.
-The test generated by Cling uses a null value for context to call [method `getOwnPropertyDescriptor`](projects/closure/lib/rhino/src/org/mozilla/javascript/NativeArray.java#L576) in super class.
-The documentation of the method does not describe restrictions on the inputs and no checks are performed.
+The test generated by Cling uses a null value for context to call [method `getOwnPropertyDescriptor`](projects/closure/lib/rhino/src/org/mozilla/javascript/NativeArray.java#L576) in the superclass.
+The documentation of the method does not describe restrictions on the inputs, and no checks are performed.